anirudhsudhir/calculator/README.md

-A calculator that performs basic math, accessible over the internet (Under active development)
+A calculator that performs basic math, accessible over the internet

-Currently usable only on large screen devices(computers)